kimoppalfens/kimoppalfens.github.io/_posts/2017-04-05-Setting up an SCCM Labo using Powershell Direct - Part 4.md

 just enter the name of the PS1 file in the script name section and update the execution policy to bypass and you're good to go.

-Once the necessary folders are created we can move our previously dowloaded "source content" (with location captured in a variable) to the correct location so that the next scripts can reference it.
+Once the necessary folders are created we can move our previously dowloaded "source content" (with the location captured in a variable) to the correct location so that the next scripts can reference it.

 The "Move Setup sources to D:\Sources" is a run commandline step :